markusmoenig/Eldiron/docs/docs/creator/tools/object.md

 - **Create Box**: Creates a new geometry box.
 - **Create Box with a selected face**: Attaches a box to that face.
 The new box matches the face size on the in-plane axes and uses the action's remaining size parameter as thickness.
 - **Create Box with a selected floor edge**: Finds the face below the selected edge and attaches a wall box to that face.
 The wall thickness follows the current grid step, even if Create Box remembers a different size from an earlier use.
+- **Create Unit Box**: Attaches a centered `1 × 1 × 1` box without fitting its dimensions to the selected surface.
 - **Edit Geometry**: Sets exact object bounds, object visibility, mesh-collision solidity, an optional group label, and 3D area metadata.
 Solid objects feed their walkable face planes and vertical side barriers into mesh collision.
 Named area objects can be used as sector-style script destinations, and **Hide in Iso** fades the object out while the player is inside its area in isometric gameplay.
 - **Duplicate**: Duplicate the current object selection with XYZ offsets.
 - **Cmd / Ctrl + D**: Duplicate the current selection.

 Duplicate remembers the last 3D object offset so repeated duplication can be used for quick blockout placement.
 After duplicating Geometry Objects, the duplicated objects become the active object-level selection so they can be moved together immediately and undone as one map edit.

+Selected Geometry Objects can also become reusable assets through **Create Linked Prefab** or **Create Prefab Copy**.
+Linked creation replaces the selection with an instance; copy creation keeps the original geometry.
+See [Prefab Tool](blocks) for placement, source editing, uniqueness, and unpacking.

 ## 3D Tool Switching